01 of 03

 As soon as restaurants are announced for Los Angeles Restaurant Week, start choosing your them and making reservations.
 Use the guide to Los Angeles Restaurant Week to get oriented.

-On January 1 at 8:00 a.m.
-Pacific Time, California State Parks releases campground reservations for the entire month of January at once.
+If you want to go camping at a California state park in January, make your reservations six months ahead of time in July.
 Use this guide to find out how to make those reservations before they are gone.Continue to 3 of 3 below.

 03 of 03